 However, as the need for housing around densely populated areas grows, only allowing houses to be built further away increases how many people are commuting and how far, possibly cancelling out the good that smaller cities are doing for the environment.

-Planning Permission in a Green Belt Area
+Planning Permission in Green Belt Areas

 The National Planning Policy Framework (NPPF) sets out government-led planning policies across England and guidelines for how these are to be applied and followed.